fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 - iperf3

+You will need iperf3 on your `HostOS` (yes, that's your physical computer to complete this Hands-on.
+You can download the software from this [website](https://iperf.fr/iperf-download.php).

 ### Scenario

 In this codelab, the GuestOS is a Virtual Machine with 2 CPU Cores and 4 GB RAM.
 The GuestOS is based on Debian with Linux kernel version 5.10.0-8-amd64.
 The VM is installed and running on the Linux-based Hypervisor VirtualBox, Version 6.1.16 r140961 (QT 5.11.3).
 The HostOS is based on Debian with Linux Kernel version 4.19.0-17-amd64.
 The Host hardware is HP Prodesk 400 G1 DN with a Intel Core i3-4160T CPU@3.10GHz, 16GB RAM, and an Intenso SATA III Top 512GB.

+Additional information:
+- The `HostOS` has the IP address 192.168.0.201.
+- The `GuestOS` has the IP address 192.168.0.205.

 ### Test Run

-To start the server, run iperf3 on the HostOS with the following option:
+To start the **server**, run **iperf3** on the `HostOS` (=your physical computer) with the following option:

 ```
 iperf3 -s